ovh/docs/pages/cloud/private-cloud/nsx_deploying_edge_gateway/guide.en-gb.md

 You're about to embark in the NSX appliance deployment adventure.
 We'll guide you step by step on how to set up an Edge Services Gateway with a connection inside your environment as well as another to communicate with the outside.
-We're not in Kansas anymore.

-First, go to the `Networking and Security`{.action} dashboard.
+First, in the vSphere interface, go to the `Networking and Security`{.action} dashboard.

 ![Menu](images/en01dash.png)